robert-mcdermott/embeddings_plot/README.md

 - https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip
 - https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M.vec.zip

-Download one these models and unzip it, or look for other pretrained word2vec models available on the internet.
+Download one of these models and unzip it, or look for other pretrained word2vec models available on the internet.

 #### Training your own model